Anangsha072/service-app/README.md

     ```

 ## Usage
-To access the application, open your web browser and navigate to `http://127.0.0.1:5000`.
+To access the application, open your web browser and navigate to `http://127.0.0.1:5000` (accessible in chromes only)

 ### HTML Templates
 - `index.html`: Main page for user interactions like login, registration, and service search.